amoe/lotdd/notes.md

 InSequence you force the calls to be in the correct order.
 What a crazy API.
 If it wasn't C++ I'd say it was bad and too magical.
 Apparently there are also less weird APIs within gmock, though.

+"Interactions with collaborators are a key aspect of [the design of the system]...
+Having tests that describe those interactions will be of high value to other developers." -- I'm not totally sure that I buy this, but fair.